-A Three-Tiered Approach to Suicide Prevention
+A Four-Tiered Approach to Youth Suicide Prevention

 The programs listed below have been designed to offer practical approaches of intervention; provide communication and assessment strategies; and facilitate early prevention programs to build resilience in children at risk of suicide.
 Workshops and courses can be customized for individual groups of learners.

 GRASP is a 12-hour skill building program that provides youth from Grades 9 to 12 with self-awareness, communication, and coping skills that will aid them in their personal and professional growth as well as contribute to an overall plan for ongoing youth suicide prevention programs within the school district.